syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

   alt="screenshot of a YAML file, highlighting the presence of the workerClusterResources key" />

-`workerClusterResources` is the description of all of the Kubernetes resources required to create an instance of the Promise, such as CRDs, Operators and Deployments.
+`dependencies` is the description of all of the Kubernetes resources required to create an instance of the Promise, such as CRDs, Operators and Deployments.

 In the Promise definition, you divide resources based on the idea of _prerequisite resources_ and _per-instance resources_.
 Prerequisite resources are resources that we create before any application team requests an instance.
 This can be helpful for two scenarios:
 1. Any CRDs or dependency resources are ready when an instance is requested which speeds up response time to application teams.
 1. Resources that can be shared across instances are only deployed once.
 This can reduce load on the cluster, and it can also allow defining a Kratix Resource Request as a portion of an existing resource (e.g. you could provide a whole database instance on each Resource Request, or you could provide a database within an existing instance on each Resource Request)

-The `workerClusterResources` section of the Kratix Promise defines the _prerequisite capabilities_.
+The `dependencies` section of the Kratix Promise defines the _prerequisite capabilities_.

 These capabilities are:
 * created once per cluster.
-* complete Kubernetes YAML documents stored in the `workerClusterResources` section of the Promise.
+* complete Kubernetes YAML documents stored in the `dependencies` section of the Promise.

 For the Postgres Promise you're defining, the only cluster resources (prerequisite capabilities) you need are conveniently packaged in a [Kubernetes Operator](https://github.com/zalando/postgres-operator) that is maintained by Zalando.
 The Operator turns the complexities of configuring Postgres into a manageable configuration format.

-#### Update `workerClusterResources`
+#### Update `dependencies`

 To make sure each Postgres instance includes `costCentre`, you need to make the Operator aware of the label.